freenas/freenas-docs/README.md

 ##Editing the Documentation

-If you want to edit the User Guide, make changes to the *.rst file for the chapter to edit, using any ASCII text editor.
+To edit the User Guide, make changes to the *.rst file for the chapter to edit using any ASCII text editor.
 Refer to http://docutils.sourceforge.net/docs/user/rst/quickref.html for help with formatting syntax.
 Refer to http://wiki.typo3.org/Editors_%28reST%29 for a list of reST editors.